Frequently

 Will designers and other professionals be credited for their contributions?

 Absolutely - every contributor will be acknowledged as a designer or design architect on the materials they produce unless requested otherwise.
-Recognizing the work of professionals, especially those who contributed to the community in a time of need, is a top priority for the Foundation.
+Recognizing the work of architectural professionals, especially those who contributed to the community in a time of need, is a top priority for the Foundation.

 Will the Foothill Catalog have errors & omissions insurance?